NiceCupOfJAVA/C-Age/README.md

 Welcome to my first Open Project!
 This is something I've been messing around with for about a week now, and I hope to make it better.

+I am still learning some thing with C++, so this is just a little project I made to see my code develop and grow with me.
+I hope to learn more things and to add to this as I move along.

-I plan on having some more features implemented.
+I plan on having some more features implemented, such as when age milestones are made in a year.
-Examples May Include when Age milestones are made Determing what year the user is 16.
-AKa when they can Drive.

-For now, We just see if I can get this to work.
+(You could drive in 2010)

+Feel free to alter the code a bit and show me your ideas.

+(Note, everything I do is done on a C++ Shell on a Chromebook)